Homogeneity of infinite dimensional anti-Kaehler isoparametric submanifolds II: Proof of Theorem A

 {\bf Lemma 5.8.} {\sl Let $i_1\in I$ and $i_2,i_3\in I\cup\{0\}$.
 For $w_k\in(E_{i_k})_{x_0}$ ($k=1,2,3$), we have $(\overline{\nabla}_{w_1}\widetilde h)(w_2,w_3)=\langle\Gamma_{w_1}w_2,w_3 \rangle((n_{i_2})_{x_0}-(n_{i_3})_{x_0})$ and $\Gamma_{w_1}w_2=\widetilde{\nabla}_{w_1}\widetilde w_2\,\,\,\, ({\rm mod}\,(E_{i_2})_{x_0})$, where $\overline{\nabla}$ is the connection of the tensor bundle $T^{\ast}M\otimes T^{\ast}M\otimes T^{\perp}M$ induced from $\nabla$ and the normal connection $\nabla^{\perp}$ of $M$, and $\widetilde w_2$ is a local section of $E_{i_2}$ with $(\widetilde w_2)_{x_0}=w_2$.}

 Let $i_1,i_2,i_3\in I\cup\{0\}$ with $i_2\not=i_3$.
 Then we define $\displaystyle{\frac{n_{i_1}-n_{i_3}}{n_{i_2}-n_{i_3}}}$ by

 Note that this value is independent of the choice of ${x_0}\in M$.
 Denote by $w^k$ the $(E_k)_{x_0}$-component of $w\in T_{x_0}M$.
-In similar to Proposition 3.15 in [GH], the following fact directly follows from the first relation in Lemma 5.8 and the Codazzi equation (i.e, the symmetricness of $\overline{\nabla}\widetilde h$).
+We can derive the following fact corresponding to Proposition 3.15 of [GH] from the first relation in Lemma 5.8 and the Codazzi equation.

 {\bf Lemma 5.9.} {\sl Let $i_1,i_2\in I$ and $i_3\in I\cup\{0\}$ with $i_3\not=i_2$.
 For any $w_k\in(E_{i_k})_{x_0}$ ($k=1,2$), we have }